loganSIO/SDA_Pacman/README.md

 Controls

  Use the arrow keys (up, down, left, right) to move Pacman through the maze.
  Press the 'Q' key to quit the game.

 Gameplay

  The goal of the game is to navigate Pacman through the maze, eating all the dots.
  Avoid the ghosts, as they will cause Pacman to lose a life if touched.
  Eating larger dots (power pellets) will temporarily allow Pacman to eat the ghosts.
  The game ends when all dots have been eaten or when Pacman loses all lives.

+Enjoy playing the Pacman game!
+    Eating larger dots (power pellets) will temporarily allow Pacman to eat the ghosts.
+    The game ends when all dots have been eaten or when Pacman loses all lives.